 Groves was picked up as a stray by a concerned citizen and turned into the shelter on October 1st, 2016 in poor condition.
-At 70 pounds he is underweight.
+At 75 pounds he is underweight.
 He has signs of neglect and is heart worm positive.
 He was pulled from the shelter and moved to a foster home on October 15th.
-We don't know much about his personality yet but we'll update his profile as we learn more about him and he masters new skills.

-Groves enjoyed having a nice bath and was well behaved through his entire grooming.
-He is calm and relaxed and seems happy just laying on his bed.
+Groves is calm and relaxed and seems happy just laying on his bed.
 He has already mastered the doggy door and is housebroken!
-He is scheduled for vetting and heart worm treatment and is expected to be ready for adoption December 10th.
+He is expected to be ready for adoption December 10th.

 Age: 9-10 years old

 Vaccinations: Up to date

 Heartworm: Treated on 11/10/16

 Good with Dogs: Yes

 Good with Cats: Passed initial cat test.
 This means that he is not living with a cat but may do well with proper and slow introductions.

 Good with Kids: Unknown but based on personality expected to do well

 Dogs transported to New England are done so at a fee of $125.00 paid directly to the transporting company by Paws New England; no additional transport costs are responsibility of adopter.
 This fee is included in the adoption donation.